bpbradley/locket/README.md

 # Locket

-> *A flexible secrets management agent to keep your secrets safe*
+> *A secrets management agent.
+Keeps your secrets safe, but out of sight.*

 1. [Overview](#overview)
 1. [Quick Start](#overview)